 An individual may not hold more than one position on the Science and Adaptive Management Committee at one time.

 One (1) Executive Committee member shall serve in an ex-officio advisory capacity to the Science and Adaptive Management Committee.
-This position will not count towards the eight (8)-count membership, and will not participate as a subject matter expert.
+This position will not count towards membership, and will not participate as a subject matter expert.

 The Science and Adaptive Management Committee will be chaired by the science coordination lead and supported by the Program Support Team (Article 10).
-Neither the science coordination lead nor members of the Program Support Team will count towards the eight (8)-count membership.
+Neither the science coordination lead nor members of the Program Support Team will count towards membership.